arananet/psboard-ex-multipurposeboard/README.md

 On the Ino directory you will find the ino file that goes inside the atmega.
 You must upload this using the arduino IDE and the USBASP programmer.
 You can also upload the code via the TX and RX pins just like when you upload a code on a Arduino Pro Mini.
 The code is based on this project https://startingelectronics.org/projects/arduino-projects/arduino-4-channel-LCD-voltmeter/

-Oled - The footprint is for a 0.91" 128x32 oled display with the pinout as:
+## Oled

+This version allows two different types of oleds, 128x32 or 128x64.
+Both OLEDS pinout must be:

 SDA